aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.loading/editinglanguage/_index.md

 auto doc = System::MakeObject<Aspose::Words::Document>(get_MyDir() + u"No default editing language.docx", loadOptions);

 int32_t localeIdFarEast = doc->get_Styles()->get_DefaultFont()->get_LocaleIdFarEast();
-std::cout << (localeIdFarEast == (int32_t)Aspose::Words::Loading::EditingLanguage::Japanese ?
-System::String(u"The document either has no any FarEast language set in defaults or it was set to Japanese originally.") : System::String(u"The document default FarEast language was set to another than Japanese language originally, so it is not overridden.")) << std::endl;
+System::Console::WriteLine(localeIdFarEast == (int32_t)Aspose::Words::Loading::EditingLanguage::Japanese ?
+System::String(u"The document either has no any FarEast language set in defaults or it was set to Japanese originally.") : System::String(u"The document default FarEast language was set to another than Japanese language originally, so it is not overridden."));
 ```

 ## See Also